Is "Research Democratization" good? Who benefits and what should be considered?

 • ALAP Alumni Mixer “Academia to Industry” panel discussion for Curiosity Tank alums and those registered in the Fall 2022 cohort. (alumni and registrants only).
 5pm - 6:30pm PT

 • DeltaCX Live Podcast September 7th.
-Michele and Debbie Levitt will discuss about "Questions to help you prepare for UXR job interviews."
+Michele and Debbie Levitt will discuss “Questions to help you prepare for UXR job interviews.”
 9:30pm - 10:30am PT

 • BitesizeUX Card Sort Event September 12th.
 Michele and Joe Formica are teaming up for the fourth time to offer this hands-on introduction to cart sorting.
 5pm - 7:30pm PT